How to prevent package theft and thwart 'porch pirates' in NYC

 Not even holiday decorations are off limits.
 As reported in the New York Post a couple of years ago, a particularly Scrooge-like individual poached Christmas decorations and lights from residents of Kensington, Brooklyn.
 Full disclosure: I am one of those residents and lost both multi-colored and clear string lights to the thief.
 Sad!

 So, what can one do to foil these Grinch-like interlopers?
 Quite a bit, at least in the case of the package theft, and strategies range from the high-tech to common sense.
-(If you just want revenge, there's always the glitter bomb.)

 What are simple ways to prevent package theft?

-If you live in a non-doorman building with a common vestibule, do yourself (and your fellow residents) a favor and don't buzz anyone who you don't know into the building.
+If you live in a non-doorman building with a common vestibule, do yourself (and your fellow residents) a favor and don't buzz anyone you don't know into the building.
 Getting past that first door is all a thief needs to scoop up what's there and bolt.

 If you can, track your package, which will help you know when it's arriving.
 Additionally, if it's an option, indicate that your package must be signed for.